bclnr/kb-layout-evaluation/README.md

 | Qwerty                                                                                                                                        |  100.00 |         99.17 |  98.90 |        98.64 |   92.45 |  99.74 |   96.08 |
 | Azerty                                                                                                                                        |  105.44 |        104.64 | 104.18 |       103.88 |  102.40 | 102.81 |  102.72 |

-As the "Colemak DHm" layout gave the most interesting results, a personal modified version was added to replace some characters like `;` (that can be on a layer like Shift + `,`) by the French `é`.
+As the "Colemak DH" layout gave the most interesting results, a personal modified version was added to replace some characters like `;` (that can be on a layer like Shift + `,`) by the French `é`.

 # Conclusion